robertknight/mnist-from-scratch/README.md

 The training/test datasets are the [classic MNIST dataset](http://yann.lecun.com/exdb/mnist/) and the more recent, and harder, [fashion MNIST](https://github.com/zalandoresearch/fashion-mnist).

-There is also a reference implementation using [Keras](https://keras.io) as a sanity check.
+There is also a reference implementation using [Keras](https://keras.io) as a sanity check and an implementation using [PyTorch](https://pytorch.org)'s low-level APIs.

 ## Usage